Master's in Space Physics and Engineering

 Financial aid opportunities and scholarships can be arranged and potential partners or sponsors.

-Students are required to make a 25% tuition deposit to enroll in the respective course and Master's Program.
+Students are required to make a 25% tuition deposit to enroll in the respective course.
 Payment plans can be arranged on a case-by-case basis.
 We recommend that applicants undertake their own fundraising efforts and coordinate with to increase their chances to receive a scholarship.